Shreeyut/ML-LA/README.md

 # ML-LA
-This repo consists of all the materials related to Learning Activity of Machine Learning.
-Topic : Movie Recommendation using KNN algorithm
+This repo consists of all the materials related to Learning Activity of Machine Learning. \n Topic : Movie Recommendation using KNN algorithm
 Team members:
 Anish Pokhrel 1NTT8CS191